Skip to content

 Payment reminder email templates

-Nearly half of all invoices in the US become overdue, which means follow-ups are often a necessity.
+Over half of B2B invoices in the US become overdue, which means follow-ups are often necessary.
 Using email, you can add context to your reminders — whether it’s the original invoice or a complete list of available payment methods — to encourage your clients to start the payment process.
-Here are four effective payment reminder email templates you can use.
+Here are six effective payment reminder email templates you can use.

 1. Friendly payment reminder email for upcoming amount owed

-The first email you send should be a friendly, gentle nudge.
-While the payment due date is approaching, your client isn’t at risk for an overdue invoice yet.
+The first email you send should be a friendly, gentle nudge since your client isn’t at risk for an overdue invoice yet.

 Subject line: Reminder: Upcoming payment due date